-The assessment tasks are designed to enable you to use and review your developing knowledge about the ideas, issues, concepts, processes, methods and disciplines explored in the course.
+Evidence of learning will take place through a series of written and oral tasks that align with the module themes and learning outcomes.
+As such they are designed to enable you to use and review your developing knowledge about the ideas, issues, concepts, processes, methods and disciplines explored in the course.
 In responding to the assessment tasks you are warmly encouraged to draw on your own interests and concerns as relevant to the course.
 We stress that if you have any concerns about how you are undertaking a task, you should be comfortable about discussing your ideas with your tutor.